About the history of tea

 When brewing tea, it’s important to do so based on the type of tea you’re using.
-Green teas are infused for a shorter length of time than other types of tea and require a different temperature for best results.
+Green teas are infused for a shorter length of time than other tea types and require a different temperature for best results.

-The type of vessel used to serve teas is also decided on the type of tea itself.
-Some tea’s do better in glassware, while others prefer ceramic or porcelain cups and kettles.
+The type of tea itself also decides the type of vessel used to serve teas.
+Some teas do better in glassware, while others prefer ceramic or porcelain cups and kettles.

 Pour the boiling water into the teapot as well as teacups.
 By heating the cups this way, the water temperature will remain more consistent.
 Add leaves to the pot and steep for the length of time recommended for the type of tea you’re using.
 Strain tea completely and pour directly into the warmed cups.

 Tea ceremonies are about more than enjoying a perfectly brewed cup of tea.
-The ceremony serves as a way to embrace mindfulness, enjoying the choreography of the ceremony, and centering yourself in the present moment.
+The ceremony serves to embrace mindfulness, enjoy the ceremony’s choreography, and center yourself in the present moment.

 It focuses the attention on the now and shows respect to the tradition of the tea ceremony.
-Traditional Chinese or Japanese tea ceremonies can take hours to prepare for, and years to master.
-They can be held anywhere and classes are offered to learn how to properly host a tea ceremony.
+Traditional Chinese or Japanese tea ceremonies can take hours to prepare for and years to master.
+They can be held anywhere, and classes are offered to learn how to host a tea ceremony properly.

 Guests begin the ceremony by cleansing their hands and mouths, a symbolized purification before beginning.
 The utensils and equipment used are meticulously cleaned and prepared, as are the serving pieces.